 Operations - Train problems (mechanical/electronic), Staffing issues, passenger disruption (health problems, anti-social behavior), and delays to train departures - compounding problems further down the network.

-The timetable (the working timetable that includes freight and empty stock movements) is the basis of the service that Network Rail supply - this can reflect agreed, necessary changes as required (even at short notice).
-It can also contain information regarding planned service disruption and include the times of replacement buses.
+THE TIMETABLE (the working timetable that includes freight and empty stock movements) is the basis of the service that Network Rail supply - this can reflect agreed, necessary changes as required.